 First Reconciliation & First Communion for Children

 Welcome!
-This is a very exciting and life-bringing time you are entering into with your child.
+This is an exciting and beautiful time you are entering into with your child.
 Not only will your child receive true healing and forgiveness in the sacrament of reconciliation, but will also experience the incredible gift of the Eucharist.

 Our First Eucharist program explores the meaning of rituals, symbols, gestures, and prayers to promote active participation.
 The program is designed to touch the heart as well as the head, engaging children using story, Sacred Scripture, doctrine, and prayer.
-During the fall sessions we prepare for the great sacrament of healing—Reconciliation—which will take place on April, 2nd, 2019 at our Lent Penance Fair.
-The winter and spring sessions are spent preparing our little ones to hold the Creator of the universe—who holds the very world in the palm of his hand— in the very palm of their little hands.
+During the fall sessions we prepare for the great sacrament of healing—Reconciliation—which will take place at the Lent Penance Fair.
+The winter and spring sessions are spent preparing the children to receive the most precious gift of all, the gift of Jesus Christ in the Holy Eucharist.

 Q. What if my child is not baptized?